 Support from regulatory bodies, such as the FDA and Office for Human Research Protections (OHRP), continues to grow.
 A few years ago, they released guidance on electronic informed consent.
 Standards and documentation provided by regulatory bodies help to reduce some of the hesitancy research teams may feel when it comes to replacing paper-based informed consent with eConsent.

 In an industry survey on eConsent, respondents identified cost to be the number one barrier to adopting eConsent.
-This is why eConsent capabilities are included in all Clinical Studio/TrialKit subscriptions.
-We believe budget should never hinder research teams from using the technology tools that facilitate better clinical trials.
+This is why we’ve made eConsent capabilities in Clinical Studio/TrialKit accessible and budget-friendly.
+We believe cost should never hinder research teams from using the technology tools that facilitate better clinical trials.
 Want to discuss eConsent implementation with one of our product experts?
 Contact us today.